ph4r5h4d/wait4it/README.md

 #### Redis check
 * if `operation-mode` is not defined then it's `standalone` by default.
 Redis Sentinel is not supported yet.
+* this version can only check one host within Redis cluster, using multiple hosts to check cluster status for Redis will be added in the next version.